About UNDP in UAE

 UAE Resident Representative

-Mr Frode Mauring is assigned as UN Resident Coordinator a.i. and UNDP Resident Representative a.i. to the United Arab Emirates also covering the states of Oman and Qatar.
+Mr. Frode Mauring has been assigned as United Nations Resident Coordinator and UNDP Resident Representative a.i. to the United Arab Emirates since 2015, also covering the Sultanate of Oman and the State of Qatar.
 He is a Norwegian national who has worked with the United Nations since 2002.

-Mr. Mauring is coming from the position as Special Representative for the UNDP Administrator for its Programme of Assistance to the Palestinian People where he has been since 2011.
-Prior to that he was the UN Resident Coordinator and UNDP Resident Representative in the Russian Federation (2009-2011), Kosovo (2005-2009) and FYR Macedonia (2002-2005).
+Prior to his appointment in the UAE, Mr. Mauring served as Special Representa-tive of the UNDP Administrator in the Programme of Assistance to the Palestini-an People, from 2011– 2015.
+He has also served as the UN Resident Coordinator and UNDP Resident Representative in the Russian Federation (2009-2011), Koso-vo (2005-2009) and FYR Macedonia (2002-2005).

-Before joining the United Nations, he worked almost 20 years in the private sector in banking, consulting and the last position before joining UN was as CEO in a large industrial company in Angola.
+Before joining the United Nations, he worked for almost 20 years in the private sector in banking, consulting and his last position before joining the UN was as CEO of a large industrial company in Angola.

-Mr. Mauring has a master’s degree of International Management from the University of Denver as well as bachelor degrees in economics, business administration and social anthropology from Norwegian universities.
+Mr. Mauring has a Master’s degree in International Management from the Uni-versity of Denver as well as bachelor degrees in economics, business administra-tion and social anthropology from Norwegian universities.